SUSTAINABLE LIVELIHOODS for Rural Youth Project (SLRYP)

 |Establishing youth livelihoods

 - a total of 64 youths have been trained in the first year; the review team indicates a success rate of 71 per cent with 21 per cent continuing, 6 per cent failure and some continuing problems

-- a second intake of 60 selected youths was made on Malaita
+- the second intake of 60 selected youths was made on Malaita

-- new requirements stipulating that entrants must already be practicing farming were introduced but despite this an overwhelming number applied for the 60 places in the Improved Local Kokorako (chicken keeping) and Improved Local Piggery training modules
+- new requirements stipulating that entrants must already be practising farming were introduced but despite this, an overwhelming number applied for the 60 places in the Improved Local Kokorako (chicken keeping) and Improved Local Piggery training modules

-- a field office has been established on Choiseul in partnership with the local AusAID Community Peace Restoration Fund coordinator for South Choiseul
+- a field office has been established in Choiseul in partnership with the local AusAID Community Peace Restoration Fund coordinator for South Choiseul

 - a new system is being implemented in which young farmers who achieve certain milestones in their microenterprises obtain tools at a subsidised rate between 50 to 70 per cent; this approach is based on rewarding achievement rather than reinforcing the hand-out mentality perpetuated by many external aid programmes.